Rinsola Babajide: Club career

+Crystal Palace

+Rinsola Babajide began her career at Crystal Palace and played for the club during the 2014–15 season.
+She made nine appearances and scored twice and made a further two appearances for the reserve team.

+She made her senior debut for the club during the opening game of the season, a 2–0 win against Denham United on 24 August 2014.
+She scored her first goal for Crystal Palace during a 3–3 draw against Cambridge United on 5 October 2014.

 Millwall Lionesses

-She joined Millwall Lionesses Ladies from Crystal Palace Ladies in January 2015, but made her professional debut on March 18 against the London Bees in a FA WSL match which ended in a draw.
+She joined Millwall Lionesses from Crystal Palace in January 2015, but made her professional debut on March 18 against the London Bees in a FA WSL match which ended in a draw.

-Watford Ladies
+Watford

 In February 2017, Babajide completed a transfer to Watford Ladies.
 She scored her first competitive goal for the club in a 3–2 loss to London Bees in a FA WSL Spring Series fixture.
 Babajide finished as Watford's joint top scorer in the 2017 Spring Series, with three goals.

-Liverpool Women
+Liverpool

 Her transfer to Liverpool was announced on 25 January 2018.
 Babajide was part of the squad that saw Liverpool relegated to the Championship in 2020.